NevinAF/bga-ts-template/README.md

 6. (optional) Replace the signatures of the five main methods (`setup`, `onEnteringState`, `onLeavingState`, `onUpdateActionButtons`, `setupNotifications`) with the `Gamegui` signatures.
 This will enable typechecking and intellisense on arguments for these methods.

-Before deleting/overriding the old `yourgamename.js` file, you should look at the structure and comments in the file.
+Before deleting/overriding the old `yourgamename.ts` file, you should look at the structure and comments in the file.
 These provide great documentation for how the typescript project works.

 ## Usage